Illustrator on the iPad is now amongst us. Here are some very quick Q&A's that you will want answered:

 Apple's app eco-system do not cater for plugins.
 Adobe aren't the bad guys here.

 Not in the same form as you're used to on the desktop.
-But we saw this trend coming, so we developed something called Astui.
-Check it out.
+No decision has been made as yet.

 Adobe would have to get a web API built into their iPad app.
 This could potentially be an option once the iPad app is developed to a greater level; it's highly likely that their "to do" list following the intensive development cycle to bring v1 to the market is long and distinguished!